3022249729/Reno-Discord-Music-Bot/README.md

 ```

 ## Usage
-**IMPORTANT:** Host the bot first before inviting the bot to any servers!
 ### Launching the Bot
-  1. Open `.env` file and replace `YOUR_TOKEN` with your bot token.
+  1. Open the `.env` file.
+     - replace `BOT_TOKEN` with your discord bot token.
+     - replace `GENIUS_ACCESS_TOKEN` with your genius access token.
-  2. Open cmd/Terminal.
+  3. Open cmd/Terminal.
-  3. Run the bot with the command:
+  4. Run the bot with the command:
 ```bash
 python main.py
 ```